 Once the wonder material that enabled the information era, silicon is now emerging as a key material for the quantum information era.
 Complementary to all-electronic approaches~\cite{vandersypen_interfacing_2017}, recent works have explored photon emitters and spin-photon interfaces, whose connectivity opens new possibilities.
 In this review, we have summarized the state of the art in this young research field and identified Er dopants and T, G, W, and C centers as promising building blocks for future quantum technologies.
 We have described their optical and spin properties and summarized recent technological developments towards their integration into nanophotonic waveguides and cavities, localized formation, multiplexing, spectral tuning, and entanglement generation.

-To enable upscaling to the large qubit numbers and required for quantum applications, further improvements in the emitter properties are needed.
+To enable upscaling to the large qubit numbers required for quantum applications, further improvements in the emitter properties are needed.
 We expect that future work will focus on i) investigating the remaining unknowns in the properties of the known emitters; ii) exploring whether new, yet-undiscovered emitters, offer improved performance; iii) achieving larger cooperativities by reducing the emitter dephasing and further improving the resonators; and iv) integrating emitters into functional nanophotonic circuits featuring excitation, routing, modulation, multiplexing, filtering, spin driving, and detection.

-Even partially achieving these goals may soon enable the demonstration of high-rate, high-fidelity optically mediated entanglement between remote spins.
-This will pave the way for fully-functional quantum repeaters and thus global quantum networks~\cite{wehner_quantum_2018} and distributed quantum information processing~\cite{simmons_scalable_2024}.
-In addition, novel approaches to all-photonic on-chip quantum information processing~\cite{alexander_manufacturable_2025, maring_versatile_2024} will be enabled by high-cooperativity systems.
+Even partial achievement of these goals will soon enable the demonstration of high-rate, high-fidelity optically mediated entanglement between remote spins.
+This will pave the way for fully functional quantum repeaters and, thus, global quantum networks~\cite{wehner_quantum_2018}.
+Further improvements of the system parameters will be required for quantum error correction, enabling scalable distributed quantum information processing between spins~\cite{simmons_scalable_2024}.
+In addition, novel approaches to all-photonic on-chip quantum information processing~\cite{alexander_manufacturable_2025, maring_versatile_2024} may come within reach in case high-cooperativity systems can be implemented.
 This includes the deterministic generation of Schrödinger cat states~\cite{hacker_deterministic_2019, le_jeannic_dynamical_2022}, photonic cluster states~\cite{lindner_proposal_2009, istrati_sequential_2020, thomas_efficient_2022, cogan_deterministic_2023}, and other many-photon entangled states~\cite{gonzalez-tudela_lightmatter_2024}.
 Combining these approaches with spin-photon interfaces enables the chip-based implementation of nondestructive photon detectors~\cite{reiserer_nondestructive_2013}, or deterministic photon-photon quantum gates~\cite{hacker_photonphoton_2016}.
 Finally, spin-photon interfaces with large qubit numbers will enable numerous applications in quantum simulation~\cite{noh_quantum_2016} and metrology~\cite{paulisch_quantum_2019}.

 Thus, the maturity of silicon photonics and microelectronics, the exquisite quality of its isotopic purification, and the emission wavelength of embedded emitters position silicon as one of the most promising materials for the second quantum revolution.
 We expect that overcoming the remaining challenges will deliver on these promises and put silicon at the core of a wide variety of future quantum technologies.